 … on the bottom of the screen, voila!
 You see that this is the Colorado Blue Columbine.

 We knew it was a Columbine, didn’t we?
 But did we also know this very Colorado Blue Columbine is the State Flower of Colorado as declared in the year 1899?
 We are looking at history right there in its native beauty and setting.
 This flower (technically Aquilegia coerulea, in the buttercup family) is native to the Rocky Mountains and despite its delicate appearance, thrives in elevations from 7000 to 12,000 feet!

 I was hiking along on the way up a mountain near a stream of snow-melt runoff.

 Views like these could make a non-photographer like me pretend I’m a pro.
-Even without classes or a fancy camera, I’ve found it’s worth opening my eyes further to other photo opportunities.
+So maybe I want to open my eyes further to other photo opportunities.